Come, my beloved

 My love, I dreamed of you

-as a mare, my very own,
+a mare, my very own,

 among Pharaoh's chariots.